 The volume of users arriving on their sites was significant, but so too was whether they converted.

 Don’t worry, though.
 In this post, we’ve got you covered.

 We discuss the most important SEO metrics and how to use various tools to track them.

 Google ranks pages based on the level of trust it perceives the webpage to have.

 So how do you know if your website is ‘trusted’?
-With Authority Metrics.
+With various Authority and Domain Metrics.

 Note that all the metrics measured below are measured differently.